yarovoy-it/consumer/README.md

 [Download](https://github.com) application from git repository.
 Then we have tow option:

 - One of them start application from project folder.
-We should go to root folder (example c:/work-space/consumer or any other path), and then start by script in terminal.
+You should go to root folder (example c:/work-space/consumer or any other path), and then start by script in terminal.

   mvn spring-boot:run

-- And Second.
-We prepare for you jar file which we can straight from folder ......
+- And Second way easier we should go to our project find folder build.
+There jar file and bat script after double-click on the run file and application will be started.
+Then in the same folder we left postman collection which you can use for testing application.

 # Start